 A 14-16 session, group-based programme for caregivers and whānau of children on the autism spectrum aged 2-5.

 The Incredible Years Helping Children with Autism programme (for teachers)

 A 6 session, group-based programme for teachers and early childhood educators of children on the autism spectrum aged 2-5.

 PB4L School-Wide is a long term, whole-school approach to help schools develop their own social culture that supports learning and positive behaviour.
 The framework is evidence based.
 It provides us with a process for considering both learning and behaviour across the whole school, and student by student.

 Building positive, respectful relationships: PB4L Restorative Practice

 PB4L Restorative Practice supports schools to build positive, respectful relationships across the whole school community.
-It also provides schools with a set of tools to manage behavior when things go wrong, using a relational approach.
-It was piloted in 21 secondary schools in 2013/14 and will be implemented in up to 200 secondary schools by 2017.
-The PB4L Restorative Practice Kete books which are suitable for primary, intermediate and secondary schools are available on the PB4L TKI website.
-Look for ‘Support Material’.
+It also provides schools with a set of tools to manage behaviour when things go wrong, using a relational approach.

 Keeping secondary students engaged in learning: Check & Connect

 Check & Connect is a long-term mentoring programme for students in Years 8-10 at risk of disengaging from school.